GrahamCampbell/Laravel-Security/README.md

 ## Usage

-There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/Laravel-Core ) for Laravel Core.
+There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/Laravel-Security ) for Laravel Security.

 You may see an example of implementation in [Laravel Binput](https://github.com/GrahamCampbell/Laravel-Binput).